rory-linehan/YeetCashMoney/README.md

 `ml_build.sh` installs machine learning dependencies.
 This one you have to babysit and run one section at a time, since a reboot is required halfway through.

+### NOTE

+The build scripts are not robust, you are better off cherrypicking the commands for installing the various dependencies.

 ## Botting